Malakoff, Hauts-de-Seine

 Malakoff ([malakɔf]) is a suburban commune in the Hauts-de-Seine department southwest of Paris, France.
 Located 5 km from the centre of the city, it had a population of 30,286 in 2016.
 The European Organisation for Civil Aviation Equipment (EUROCAE) is based in Malakoff.

 History

 The commune of Malakoff was created on 8 November 1883 by detaching its territory from the commune of Vanves.
 Its name was taken from an inn sign À la Tour de Malakoff ("At the Malakoff Tower"); the inn was so named in 1855 to commemorate the Battle of Malakoff, fought during the Crimean War.

 Population

 Transport

-Malakoff is served by two stations on Paris Métro Line 13: Malakoff – Plateau de Vanves and Malakoff – Rue Étienne Dolet.
+Malakoff is served by two stations on Paris Métro Line 13: Malakoff–Plateau de Vanves and Malakoff–Rue Étienne Dolet.

-Malakoff is also served by the Gare de Vanves-Malakoff station on the Transilien Paris – Montparnasse suburban rail line.
+Malakoff is also served by Vanves–Malakoff station on the Transilien Line N suburban rail line.
 This station is located on the border between the commune of Malakoff and the commune of Vanves, on the Vanves side.